Learn About CHIP in Rhode Island

 GET MORE INFORMATION WITH OUR GUIDE

-This site is privately owned and is not associated with the government.
-It contains information to help you in your Medicaid application process.
 The Rhode Island Children’s Health Insurance Program (CHIP) is designed to help assist certain families and children in obtaining much-needed health care coverage.
 The RI CHIP and Medicaid enrollment process is available to everyone, but not every individual qualifies for these programs.
 Before proceeding with any type of Medicaid for children enrollment, interested petitioners should first examine the different programs available and determine which one is most suitable.
 After researching and understanding what is covered by CHIP Medicaid, potential applicants should also take the time to familiarize themselves with the appropriate application and enrollment processes.
 When it comes to Medicaid eligibility children may qualify for different programs that their parents or guardians do not.
 Furthermore, as applicants learn what is covered by CHIP Medicaid, they may also discover that many of their healthcare needs are mostly – if not completely – covered by this unique program that is designed with specific demographics in mind.
 To learn more about CHIP in Rhode Island, along with how to apply for CHIP, continue to the sections below.

 What is the Rhode Island Children’s Health Insurance Program?